deep07-cyber/Task/README.md

-Telco Customer Churn Analysis & Prediction
+Telco Customer Churn Analysis and Prediction
 Project Overview

-This project focuses on analyzing a real-world telecom customer churn dataset to identify key factors influencing customer churn and to build a basic machine learning model for churn prediction.
+This project analyzes a real-world telecom customer churn dataset to extract meaningful insights and build a basic machine learning model to predict customer churn.

-The goal is to demonstrate the ability to:
+The objective of this project is to demonstrate the ability to:

-Understand and clean real datasets
+Understand and clean real-world data

 Perform exploratory data analysis (EDA)